Europe Trip. Day 1: Paris, France

 Moulin Blute-Fin windmill built in 17th century

-Street performers who busks for money
+Street performers who busk for money

 Cobbled square, a hangout for buskers and artists painting visitors' portraits.

-We bought some of the arts painting
+We bought some of the art paintings.

 A lady selling flowers while doing music performance

-Finally, we reached to our final destination in Montmartre, the Sacré-CÅ“ur.
-However, long lines at the entrance deterred us to hop in.
-Rather, we had packed-turkish kebab while enjoying the stunning view of Paris from the stairs.
+Finally, we reached our final destination in Montmartre, the Sacré-Cœur.
+However, long lines at the entrance deterred us from hopping in.
+Rather, we had packed Turkish kebab while enjoying the stunning view of Paris from the stairs.

 Church of the prestigious Montmartre Abbey built in 1147